SavannaChow/CTAB-PCI-DNA-Extraction-from-CHAOS/README.md

 CHAOS solution (4 M guanidine thiocyanate, 0.5% N-lauroylsarcosine sodium salt, 0.1 M 2-mercaptoethanol, 25 mM Tris-HCl pH 8.0).
 2×CTAB buffer (100 mM Tris, 20 mM EDTA, 1.4 M NaCl, 4% CTAB, pH 8.0), incubated at 65 °C for 60 min
 - Manalili, S. E. N., Mezaki, T., Taguchi, T., & Kubota, S. (2026).
 High-contiguity temperate coral genome reveals thematic gene enrichment and assembly quality effects in comparative genomics.
 Conservation Genetics, 27(2), 28. https://doi.org/10.1007/s10592-026-01760-3

+The Function of CTAB : Cetyltrimethylammoniumbromide (CTAB)is a cationic detergentthat has the useful property of precipitating nucleic acids and acidic polysaccharides from solutions of low ionic strength.Under these conditions, proteins and neutral polysaccharides remain in solution.In solutions of high ionic strength,CTAB forms complexes with proteins and all but the most acidic polysaccharides,but will not precipitate nucleic acids (Jones and Walker 1963)

+The detergentis added to bacterialor celllysatesthat havebeen adjustedto high ionic strength(>0.7 M NaCl).Afterremovingthe CTAB/polysaccharide/proteicnomplexesby sequentialextractionwith chloroformand phenol, the genomicDNAis recoveredfrom the supernatantby precipitationwith isopropanolor ethanol (Jonesand Walker1963;Wilson1987)

 # CHAOS CTAB-PCI DNA extraction步驟